 “Then Mary took about a pint of pure nard, an expensive perfume; she poured it on Jesus’ feet and wiped his feet with her hair.
 And the house was filled with the fragrance of the perfume”

 This paragraph, taken from the gospel by John, meant that Mary acknowledged Jesus as a spiritual and worldly leader.
 Spikenard was only reserved for kings, high priests and pharaohs, being very expensive coming all the way from the Himalayas.
 She must have spent a year’s income on the jar, indicating her wealth.
 But it also signified something else.
 Feet were usually only anointed when the person they belonged to was already deceased.
-She forecasted not only his upcoming sanctity, but also his death.
+Her fragrant act signified that she predicted both his upcoming sanctity, as his untimely death.
 The jar in Mary’s hands is a visual reminder of an olfactory layer in a usually textually narrated story.

 This olfactory way of looking at a famous visual piece of art, made it a much more rich, sensory experience; one that made a huge impression on me that I presume will stay with me even longer than 20 years from now.